The IEE-ULB alumni network

-The AlumnIEE association’s objective is to bring together IEE-ULB graduates from all disciplines, to offer them a framework for debating European affairs during events and via our publications.
+The AlumnIEE network’s objective is to bring together IEE-ULB graduates from all disciplines, to offer them a framework for debating European affairs during events and via our publications.

 Our alumni contribute, in turn, to the prestige and influence of the IEE-ULB in the professional world.